 If you don’t want to deal with the crowds and the hassle of waiting for a cable car, you can start your day by speed boat to Oia.
 Oia is located on the northern tip of Santorini.
 This is our favorite way to see the island when arriving on a cruise ship tender boat in the port: start at the port with a boat ride to reach Oia, then take a local bus to Fira in the afternoon, and finally use the cable car to get back down to the port to your tender boat.

 How to use the water taxi or boat from the port to Oia

-Several tour companies offer rides from the port to Oia, but you can also hire a private boat for a tour of the whole island if you like.
+Several tour companies offer rides from the port to Oia, but you can also hire a private boat to tour the whole island.

 You can buy tickets in the port from one of the many ticket offices for a local boat to take you to Oia.
 You will dropped off at Ammoudi Bay.

 The advantage of taking a boat is that you get to see the stunning coastline and the caldera cliffs of Santorini from the water, and you avoid the cable car crowds or the steep climb up to Fira.

 When you reach Ammoudi Bay in Oia, walk up the road and buy a ticket to take the bus to the village’s center.
 The road is a slow, steep climb to where the buses park, so take your time; it can be pretty tiring in the heat.